42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

 single site out of multiple repositories.
 I am even wondering if this issue is fixable as it might touch the core concepts on which [mkdocs] is built.

-It seems that mkdocs does not provide plugin authors with a way to get the path of the current document and instead it provides two paths, the `docs_path: docs/` and the configuration path.
-Not only this but it states clearly that inclusion of files from outside the documentation directory is not encouraged (or supported?).
+It seems that [mkdocs] does not provide plugin authors with a way to get the path of the current document.
+Instead, it provides two paths, the `docs_path: docs/` and the configuration path.
+Not only this but it states clearly that the inclusion of files from outside the documentation directory is not encouraged (or supported?).

-Guess what, when building a single site, your master mkdocs.yml file would clearly be at an upper level than the child ones, so all the paths used by plugins relative to the configuration file will get broken.
-Also, the same issue will happen to `docs_path` which now... you have more than one, as your documentation files spreads across multiple places.
+Guess what, when building a single site, your master mkdocs.yml file would be at an upper level than the child ones, so all the paths used by plugins relative to the configuration file will get broken.
+Also, the same issue will happen to `docs_path` which now... you have more than one, as your documentation files are spread across multiple places.

 This journey is still in progress, so over the following weeks, I will have to update the current document, likely to even rewrite it.
 Hopefully, it would prove to be a good experience.
-For now is clearly interesting and challenging.
+For now, it is interesting and challenging.

 [mkdocs]: https://www.mkdocs.org/
 [mkdocstrings]: https://mkdocstrings.github.io/